 Class Collaborations Names do matter!
 If this list gets too long, it's probably time to split up the class.
-Responsibilities If you have cyclic collaboration If this list gets too long, it's probably time to split up the class.
-The responsibilities a class has should be related. dependencies its time to think about introducing abstractions.
+Responsibilities If you have cyclic collaboration If this list gets too long, it's probably dependencies its time to think about time to split up the class. introducing abstractions.
+The responsibilities a class has should be related.